bcooney/efpdroomsite/README.md

-This is just a quite site built on Ruby that was put together for my team to help them book a room in our office.
+This is just a quick site built on Ruby that was put together for my team to help them book a room in our office.
 Wanted it on Ruby webserver so I could run on Heroku for free without needing to do LAMP or even Apache.
 Super simple.
-Thanks and credit to Heroku for the help.
+Thanks and credit to Heroku for the help and bootstrap.